Infinity-operads and Day convolution in Goodwillie calculus: The chain rule for spectrum-valued functors

-It remains to identify this with the formula stated in the Theorem.
-We do this by showing that a choice of expression $\lambda$, together with a coset $[\sigma]$ of $H(\lambda)$ in $\Sigma_n$, uniquely corresponds to an unordered partition of $\{1,\dots,n\}$.
+It remains to identify this expression with the formula stated in the Theorem, which we do this by showing that a choice of $\lambda$, together with a coset $[\sigma]$ of $H(\lambda)$ in $\Sigma_n$, uniquely corresponds to an unordered partition of $\{1,\dots,n\}$.

 In one direction, we map the pair $(\lambda,[\sigma])$ to the partition whose pieces are the sets $(\sigma(1),\dots,\sigma(n_1)), \dots, (\sigma(n-n_k+1),\dots,\sigma(n))$.
-On the other hand, given an unordered partition $\mu$, let $k_j$ be the number of pieces of size $l_j$ (determining $\lambda$).
+On the other hand, given an unordered partition $\mu$, let $k_j$ be the number of pieces of size $\ell_j$ (determining $\lambda$).
 If we put the pieces of $\mu$ in ascending size order, and concatenate them, we get an element $\sigma \in \Sigma_n$ which determines a coset of $H(\lambda)$.
 This is well-defined because changing the order of elements within each piece, or the order of pieces of the same size, only changes $\sigma$ by an element of $H(\lambda)$.
 It is a simple check that these two constructions are inverse, setting up the desired correspondence.
 Via this bijection, the expression given above for $\der_n(FG)(X_1,\dots,X_n)$ corresponds with the desired formula. \end{proof}